Atlanta Brain Herniation and Hydrocephalus Attorneys

 If you have a loved one who’s been injured by a hydrocephalus shunt meant to treat the condition, you may have grounds of for a medical malpractice or defective device lawsuit.
 To find out more, contact the experienced Atlanta medical malpractice attorneys at Grant Law Office.
-Call (866) 249-5513 or (404) 995-3955 to find out more about your legal rights and options.
+Call (404) 995-3955 to find out more about your legal rights and options.

 Cerebrospinal fluid performs several important functions in the brain: keeping the brain tissue buoyant and acting as a shock absorber; delivering nutrients to and from the brain and removing waste; and flowing between the cranium and the spine, compensating for changes in the amount of blood within the brain.
 Since CSF is produced continuously, any injury or medical condition that blocks the normal production and absorption of the fluid will result in a buildup that puts pressure on the brain tissue, creating hydrocephalus and brain herniation if a portion of the brain is forced out of place.

 The causes of hydrocephalus include genetic abnormalities, birth injury, head trauma, stroke, and infection.
 A person can be stricken with this condition any time during his or her life, and there are few treatments.
 The main treatment for hydrocephalus is inserting a shunt in the brain, which helps drain CSF.

 A shunt is a catheter that is inserted into the brain.
 It is equipped with a one-way valve which allows CSF to drain out of the brain and into another part of the body, such as the abdomen, where it can be absorbed properly.